Charmitha/Charmitha/README.md

 ![Header](./github.gif)

                                                         About Me:

 Hello, I'm Charmitha Garugu, a senior Computer Science Engineering Student with a knack for fusing technology, design, and management.
 My journey has been a blend of leadership, creativity, and code as I prepare to enter my new career.From aesthetics to algorithms, I've enjoyed the challenge of fusing coding and design to produce user-friendly and visually appealing digital experiences.
-I have created user interfaces, thought about user-centric design principles, and given life to ideas that combine the best of both worlds throughout my academic career.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...